|

 it allows them to

 offer you plans at lower prices.
-But if quality is important
+However, if quality is

 to you,

-you may be better off, and much happier in the long run paying more for
+you may be better off, and much happier in the long run, paying more

 - If you don't use your phone that

-often, and when you do, you don't have long conversations, then network
+often, and when you do, you don't have long conversations, nor consume

 quality may not be so important to you, and you'll do just fine with